With its crystal clear waters, dreamy beaches, amazing natural scenery, and a plethora of things to do, Koh Phi Phi is literally paradise on earth.

 - Phi Phi Island is only accessible by boat from Krabi or Phuket.
 Don’t assume you can just rock up at the pier and get a ticket as boats fill up quickly.
 Book tickets in advance online or via a local travel agency at least a few days before your trip.

 - Things can go south quickly if you join the wild party scrum or partake in more adventurous activities in Koh Phi Phi.
-Make sure you have travel insurance that keeps you and your belongings safe.
-Check prices here on SafetyWing or World Nomads.
+World Nomads travel insurance has been designed by travelers for travelers, with coverage for more than 150 activities as well as emergency medical, lost luggage, trip cancellation, and more.

 - There are no vehicles on Koh Phi Phi except the odd scooter and 4×4 used by locals to transport goods.
 So the only way to get around is on foot or by water taxi.
 Check your ferry/speedboat’s luggage limits and travel light.